-- 1 Loosen hexagonal bolts and remove washers securing the lift cylinders to outer mast. - 2 Bind the lift cylinder with overhead hoist rope and pull up so that the rope has no slack or binding.
+- Loosen hexagonal bolts and remove spacers securing the lift cylinders to outer mast. - 2 Bind the lift cylinder with overhead hoist rope and pull up so that the rope has no slack or binding.

-▲ Make sure that the lift cylinder be tightened firmly for safety.
+A Make sure that the lift cylinder be tightened firmly for safety.

-- 3 Loosen and remove hexagon bolts and clamp securing the lift cylinder to outer mast. - 4 Using an overhead hoist, slowly raise the inner mast high enough to clear lift cylinder. - 5 Using an overhead hoist, draw out lift cylinder carefully and put down on the work floor.
+- 3 Loosen and remove hexagon bolts and clamp securing cylinder. - 4 Using an overhead hoist, slowly raise the inner mast high enough to clear lift cylinder. - 5 Using an overhead hoist, draw out lift cylinder carefully and put down on the work floor.